Gov't to Offer Program to Relieve Debt Burden of College Students | Be Korea-savvy

 Gov’t to Offer Program to Relieve Debt Burden of College Students

-Seoul, July 05 (Korea Biz Wire) The Korean government announced on June 26 measures to relieve the financial burden of college students and graduates who have incurred large amounts of student loans and have difficulties paying them back.
+Seoul, July 05 (Korea Biz Wire) – The Korean government on June 26 announced new measures aimed at easing the financial burden on college students and graduates struggling with heavy student loan debt.

-According to a government-commissioned Gallup survey on 5,037 college students in 2012, 18.3 percent of respondents (922 students) had outstanding student loans, of which 3.7 percent (188) were using high-rate loans.
-Based on these survey results, one can estimate that there are 110,000 students and graduates paying more than an annual rate of 20 percent and 39,000 who are using private lenders charging exorbitant rates.
+A government-commissioned Gallup survey of 5,037 college students in 2012 found that 18.3 percent—about 922 students—had outstanding loans, with 3.7 percent relying on high-interest credit.
+Based on the survey, officials estimate that 110,000 students and graduates are paying annual rates above 20 percent, while about 39,000 are indebted to private lenders charging exorbitant rates.

 by Policy@koreabizwire.com